-The Red Hands Cave in Glenbrook in the Blue Mountains is one of the most well-preserved and accessible Aboriginal rock art sites in the area.
-It is one of the few Aboriginal sites to which tourist visits are encouraged, and has been described as a “ceremonial cave for the initiation of young warriors”.
+The Red Hands Cave in Glenbrook in the Blue Mountains is one of the most well-preserved and accessible Aboriginal rock art sites in the area: it is one of the few Aboriginal sites in the Blue Mountains to which tourist visitation is encouraged.
+The shelter has been described as a “ceremonial cave for the initiation of young warriors”.

 The back wall of the long shelter has many red, yellow and white hand stencils, as well as some outlined and infilled motifs drawn in red ochre.
 The stencils are thought to be have been created between 500 and 1600 years ago.

 Although the site has been vandalised, it’s now protected by a steel mesh.
-While a necessary measure to protect the art, it also detracts from the experience: as Jon Rhodes describes in his thought-provoking book Cage of Ghosts, “the painted red hand in its perspex cage has become impenetrable to vandals and viewwe alike”.
+While a necessary measure to protect the art, it also detracts from the experience: as Jon Rhodes describes in his thought-provoking book Cage of Ghosts, “the painted red hand in its perspex cage has become impenetrable to vandals and viewers alike”.
+Jim Smith, a local bushwalker and historian, held a similar view: “I personally find Red Hands Cave itself a depressing place because of the ugly fence to protect the aboriginal hand stencils.
+It destroys the atmosphere of the place and may be a form of desecration equal to that of the vandalism it was designed to protect”.

 Getting to the Red Hands Cave